MicrosoftDocs/ATADocs/ATADocs/modifying-ata-center-configuration.md

 ## The ATA Center certificate
 If your certificate is about to expire and need to be renewed or replaced after installing the new certificate in the local computer store on the ATA Center server, replace the certificate by following this two stage process:

--   First stage – Update the certificate you want the ATA Center service to use.
+-   First stage – Before the current certificate expires, create a new certificate.
+Add the new certificate to the ATA Center service to use.
 At this point the ATA Center service is still bound to the original certificate.
 When the ATA Gateways sync their configuration they will have two potential certificates that will be valid for mutual authentication.
 As long as the ATA Gateway can connect using the original certificate, it will not try the new one.

 -   Second stage – After all the ATA Gateways synced with the updated configuration, you can activate the new certificate that the ATA Center service is bound to.
-When you activate the new certificate, the ATA Center service will bind to the certificate.
+When you activate the new certificate, the ATA Center service will bind to the new certificate.
 ATA Gateways will not be able to properly mutually authenticate the ATA Center service and will attempt to authenticate the second certificate.
 After connecting to the ATA Center service, the ATA Gateway will pull down the latest configuration and will have a single certificate for the ATA Center.
 (Unless you started the process again.)

 > [!NOTE]
 > -   If an ATA Gateway was offline during the first stage and never got the updated configuration, you will need to manually update the configuration JSON file on the ATA Gateway.